iamfatihay/todo-task/README.md

-## Contribution
+## **Contribution**
-Welcome contributions to enhance the Stock Application!
+Welcome contributions to enhance the Todo Application!
 If you find any bugs or have ideas for improvements, please open an issue or submit a pull request.
 I appreciate your valuable input!

-## License

-The Stock Application is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code as per the terms of the license.